 The evaluation is designed to promote communication between preceptor and student.
 Preceptors are encouraged to discuss strengths and weaknesses so as to encourage students about their strengths as well as provide opportunities to improve upon weaknesses.
 The evaluation should also reflect on student knowledge and skills as well as their improvement throughout the rotation, and assess progress in comparison to other students at the same level.
 The preceptor's evaluation of the student is tremendously important.
-On required rotations (i.e., core rotations required by the specific institution for all students prior to graduation), a passing evaluation from the preceptor is mandatory.
 If deemed "not passing," the student may be requested to repeat the rotation or undergo procedures specified by the program.
 The final grade for a clinical rotation and the decision to pass or fail a student are ultimately made by the program faculty.
 The program will designate how often evaluations need to be completed.